gantry/docs/pages/01.gantry5/04.tutorials/05.using-the-font-picker/docs.md

 ## Using the Font Weight(s) in Your Site

-Now the font weights are available in the theme they can be added to the site with **css**.
+Now that the font weights are available in the theme, they can be added to the site with **css**.

 **Example**

-The font selected in the example is `Exo:800`
+The font selected in this example is `Exo:800`

 ```css